jwe4ec/fy7e6/README.md

 ## Data

-This project imports intermediate clean data (**TODO: vX.X.X.X**) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
-These data were outputted from the study's centralized data cleaning led by Jeremy Eberle and Sonia Baee, described on the [MT-Data-CalmThinkingStudy](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy) GitHub repo.
+The present scripts import intermediate clean data (**TODO: vX.X.X.X**) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
+These data were outputted from the study's centralized data cleaning, which was led by Jeremy Eberle and Sonia Baee and is described on the [MT-Data-CalmThinkingStudy](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy) GitHub repo.

-It also imports selected columns from `R01_coach_completion_record.csv`, which is a [coaching-related dataset](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy#coaching-related-data-on-uva-box) stored privately in a MindTrails UVA Box folder.
-These data were not centrally cleaned, but rather cleaned by Alex Werntz and Allie Silverman.
+It also imports two columns extracted from `R01_coach_completion_record.csv`, which is a [coaching-related table](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy#coaching-related-data-on-uva-box) stored privately in a MindTrails UVA Box folder.
+These data were derived from the raw Coach Session Tracking table and were not cleaned centrally, but cleaned by Alex Werntz and Allie Silverman.
 Jeremy Eberle extracted the columns as `coach_completion.csv` on 1/20/2022.

 ## Code